 I had planned to take my time getting to Moscow after we reached Hamburg, sort of mosey though Germany and see the sights.
 I did not mosey, however.
 In Hamburg I saw the most frightening, most depressing sight I had ever seen – a row of stores with Stars of David and the word “Jude” painted on them, and inside, behind half-emptied counters, people in a daze, cringing like they didn’t know what hit them and didn’t know where the next blow would come from.
 Hitler had been in power only six months and his boycott was already in full effect.
 I hadn’t been so wholly conscience of being a Jew since my bar mitzvah.
 It was the first time since I’d had the measles that I was too sick to eat.
 I got across Germany as fast as I could go.

 And when he entered the USSR, the sights he saw were almost as depressing.
-He was being guided by a female Soviet guide – Melachrino – who scared all the local people who they encountered.
+He was being guided by a female Soviet guide – Melachrino – who scared all the local people who she encountered.

 Walking down this main drag, toward the Kremlin, I realized now what was so eerie about Moscow.
 There was no roar of traffic.
 The Streets were jammed with people, but nearly empty of cars.
 Whenever a government limousine or truck drove by, its sound was muffled by the snow which was packed onto the road and piled high along the curbs.
 It was like seeing a silent movie come to life, with no titles or background music.